wangguodong-f/paho.mqtt.cpp/README.md

 **Email:** [Eclipse Paho Mailing List](https://accounts.eclipse.org/mailing-list/paho-dev)

-### What's New in v1.5.0
+### What's New in v1.5.x

-The latest update moves the codebase to C++17 and adds supoort for UNIX-domain sockets.
-The update also fixes a number of build issues, and targets the latest Paho C release, v1.3.14.
+The latest updates move the codebase to C++17 and adds supoort for UNIX-domain sockets.
+They also fixe a number of build issues, and targets the latest Paho C release, v1.3.14.

 - Update the code base to C++17
 - Support for the pending Paho C v1.3.14 release.